ScopeLang/Scope/README.md

 <img src="img/Scope.svg" alt="Scope Logo"/>

-*Scope* is still under development.
-It will be a compiled, object-oriented programming langauge.
+*Scope* is still under development and is not ready for use.
+It will be object-oriented programming langauge that compiles into [`FASM`](https://flatassembler.net/) and then into an executable.

+> **Warning**
+>
+> Scope currently only works on Linux.
+Other platforms are planned.

 ## Building

-These dependencies are required to build:
+These dependencies are required to build and run the compiler:
 - `java`
 - `maven`
+- `fasm`

 After these are installed, run: